Bernardvdv/Maleficent-Pumpkin/README.md

 const char *PWD = "ENTER_WIFI_PASSWORD_HERE";
 ```

-3. Upload the sketch and confirm via the serial monitor if the device succesfully connected to the defined SSID
+3. Upload the sketch and confirm via the serial monitor if the device succesfully connected to the defined SSID.

 ***Motion Sensor Config***

-More information about ESPHome can be found at https://esphome.io/guides/getting_started_hassio.html
+More information about ESPHome can be found at https://esphome.io/guides/getting_started_hassio.html.

-Below Configuration can be added to the config yml file to enable use of the motion sensor
+Below Configuration can be added to the config yml file to enable use of the motion sensor.

 ```js
 binary_sensor: